Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

         * Verify that the planet icons turn to colour if the player answers a question correctly and remain greyed out if they get it wrong or don't answer
         * Verify that the answer buttons become un-clickable when the question has been answered or the time has run out
         * Verify that the answer buttons become clickable when the next question is loaded
-        * Verify that the current question icon correctly shows the user what question number they are on
+        * Verify that the current question icon correctly shows the player what question number they are on
       * Results Section
-        * Verify that the users name is displayed in the "you managed" message
+        * Verify that the players name is displayed in the "you managed" message
         * Verify that the correct amount of answers is displayed in the "you managed" message
         * Verify that the correct difficulty level is displayed in the "you managed" message
-        * Verify that the users score is displayed correctly
+        * Verify that the players score is displayed correctly
         * Verify that the "Play Again" button will reload the website and go to the home page when clicked
      * Rules Section
         * Verify that the rules page is displayed correctly